easoroysan/mod-3_game/README.md

 # mod-3_game
 project for module 3 of flatiron school

-When loading, make sure to change the link in "playable.js","monster.js", and "boss.js" to the full path for your computer of that folder name (folders for animasions are in "animations").
+When loading, make sure to change the link in 'frontend/src/variables.js' for animationURL to the full path for your computer of that folder name (folders for animations are in "animations") ex: 'file:///Users/flatironschool/Desktop/mod-3_game/frontend/animations'.
 The code needs the full path there since it sometimes compares actions based on animations.

-Also, in "variables.js", you will have to change the userURL and savefilesURL to whatever URL your database uses
+Also, in 'variables.js', you will have to change the userURL and savefilesURL to whatever URL your database uses

 #sources
 knight animations from Warren Clark on itch.io